Article Overview: Best places to live in Colorado, Best cities to live in Colorado

 Looking for the best places to live in Colorado?
 This lifelong local has you covered!
 In this helpful guide on this best Colorado cities to live in, I’ve decided to reach out to a few friends to hash out the pros and cons of various cities.

-Our conversations spanned the gamut!
-We compared everything we could think of, like home prices, walkability, average age, restaurants and entertainment.
+Our conversations spanned the gamut and laid it all out in this article comparing everything we could think of.
+Our primary focus will be on things like home prices, walkability, average age, restaurants and entertainment.
 Basically, the things that make everyday life a bit more enjoyable.

 You know the drill: No two people see things to the same way.
 This list was created using our own personal experience.
 Likewise, some folks love large cities, while others prefer a calmer way of life.
 To be as helpful as possible, we broke down this list by large, mid-sized and small cities to consider.

-As longtime readers of this website know, I’m not one for small talk.
+As longtime readers of this website know, I’m not one for small talk, and the real fun lives in the comments.
 So without further ado, let’s cover the best cities to live in Colorado (based on firsthand experience!).

 Best Places to Live in Colorado